F/Sgt IAW “Bill” Gilmore 1072498 RAFVR KIA 29 April 1944

-When Ivan Gilmore entered the RAFVR at 3 Recruitment Centre Padgate on 28 September, he did so with an already daunting Aviation Candidates Selection Board notation from the previous month: not recommended for aircrew.
+When Ivan Gilmore entered the RAFVR at 3 Recruitment Centre Padgate on 28 September, he did so with a terse Aviation Candidates Selection Board notation from the previous month: not recommended for aircrew.
 Whatever the reason for this assessment, it seems he was quite a determined lad, and his Form 543A was promptly stamped with the more optimistic mustering of ACH/WOp on entry to RAF Padgate.
 By the end of the year his trade was noted as Wireless operator.
 After a brief stint there and at 10 SRC Blackpool, early February 1941 found Aircraftman 2nd Class Gilmore posted to 2W2SS Signals School.

 10 SRC Blackpool February 1941, possibly (RAF official via Masheder family)

 Ivan is eight from the left, squatting in the front row.
 This photograph is in the familiar style of other Blackpool trade course shots.
 While many of the men have their eagle shoulder flash up, many do not.
 The only indication of rank or authority in this shot is the brassard worn by the central figure in the middle row.
 All indications are of a group of new airmen.

 A change of fortune

 By June 1941 he was posted to 116 Squadron but the stay was brief.
 Reclassified to Aircraftman 1st Class on 1 September, later that month came posting to an Aircrew Reception Centre (a very hopeful sign).
 In the second week of October, AC1 Gilmore was duly posted to 1 Initial Training Wing.
 His determination had gained him a place on the path to qualification as aircrew.